 Entrants must complete the MTSEF online registration as well as required ISEF forms to be eligible to compete at MTSEF.

-Location of MTSEF and ISEF Forms (print, complete as necessary, and upload with MTSEF Online Registration)
+MTSEF and ISEF Forms (print, complete as necessary, and upload with MTSEF Online Registration)

 When registering online, you will be asked to submit the forms together as a single pdf with the filename Lastname_Firstname.
 Please use the ISEF Rules Wizard to identify which forms are applicable and must be submitted.
 Please arrange the forms within the pdf in the order:

 1 - Adult Sponsor (required)